radiosilence/xr/README.md

 the associated headers and parser/dumper already set up), but if you wanted to use something like XML, it's easy enough to override that with a few lines.

-It's lightweight, has no dependencies (other than having ES6 polyfills available), and adds pretty much no overhead over the standard XHR API.
+It's lightweight, has no dependencies (other than having either Promise in the global namespace or provided via `xr.config`), and adds pretty much no overhead over the standard XHR API.

 Quickstart
 ----------